Centre for Medieval Studies

 The Centre for Medieval Studies co-operates with many institutions both within and outside of Sweden to plan and implement new research, and to provide courses with medieval themes.
 The Centre provides a 120-ECTS Master programme in Medieval Studies.

-For further information, please contact us on e-mail email@example.com.
+For further information, please contact us by e-mail firstname.lastname@example.org.